lmeadors/gitty/README.md

 You'll see a pile of output again, and at the end, there will be `1.1/master` and `1.1/release` branches and a new `1.1.0` tag for the release candidate.

+# Versioning for python projects (i.e., eating my own dog food)

+I'm using this tool to manage the git repository for this tool, so its versioning approach is the one that it supports.

+The versioning scheme is based on [semver 2.0.0](https://semver.org/spec/v2.0.0.html), and will use a suffix of "dev0" to indicate that a version is not a release (and partly because of how setuptools behaves).

+For this project, non-release builds will not be deployed to pypi - only actual releases will be deployed.

+This versioning will start as of version 1.2.0.dev0 (currently master).